TheOdinProject/curriculum/react/getting_started_with_react/Keys_In_React.md

 `keys` connect the DOM item with the item in the data.

-`keys` are compared in the virtual dom when the dom is rendered or re rendered.
+`keys` help us keep track of our state (logic) and our dom.

-When rendering a list in React, `keys` are used to help React keep track of which item(s) in the list have changed, are added, or are removed.
+`keys` tell React when the dom should be rendered or re rendered.

-When list items are moved, added or deleted, React uses keys to see which items in the dom need to be moved, added, or deleted.
+When list items are moved, added or deleted, React uses `keys` to see which items in the dom need to be moved, added, or deleted.

-Without keys, React would not be able to handle the dom as elegantly as it does.
+Without `keys`, React would not be able to handle the dom as elegantly as it does.

 ### What to use as a key